ds5678/BeachcombingAdjustments/README.md

 5. Revolver            - See above.
 Only applies to games where revolvers can spawn.
 6. Revolver Ammo       - Slightly more probable than rifle ammo.
 Only applies to games where revolvers can spawn.
 7. Coffee Tin          - A single tin of coffee.
 Might be in a ruined state if spawned late-game.
+8. Box of Herbal Tea   - A single box of herbal tea bags.
+Might be in a ruined state if spawned late-game.
-8. E-Stim              - 1 E-Stim.
-Tied with several others (including the rifle and revolver) for being the least probable item.
+9. E-Stim              - Tied with several others (including the rifle and revolver) for being the least probable item.
-9. Reishi Mushroom     - Reishi Mushrooms wash up on shore.
+10. Reishi Mushroom     - Reishi Mushrooms wash up on shore.
 Same probability as birch bark.
-10. Rose Hip            - A single rose hip.
+11. Rose Hip            - A single rose hip.

 ## Installation